 In high cost areas, eligible home buyers must earn an income that’s no more than 80 percent over the local median income.
 In San Francisco, eligible home buyers must earn $189,000 per year or less.

 Eligible home buyers must use a mortgage that’s backed by one of the five government mortgage agencies – Fannie Mae, Freddie Mac, FHA, VA, and USDA.
-These entities allow for no down payment (USDA and VA), 3 percent down payment (Fannie Mae and Freddie Mac), and 3.5 percent downpayment (FHA).
-Jumbo mortgages are ineligible for the program, along with other non-qualifying mortgage loans.
+These entities allow for no down payment (USDA and VA), 3 percent down payment (Fannie Mae and Freddie Mac), and 3.5 percent down payment (FHA).

 Eligible home buyers can use the money as they please.

 If you purchase a home for $100,000, the $25,000 cash grant can be split into a large down payment, a lump sum for your closing costs, and extra cash to buy down your mortgage interest rate.